 Small amounts of a book may be copied for educational purposes.
 Only copy the part of the book that is essential for your students.
 The less of a work used, the more likely it will be construed as fair use.
 However, using small sections of a text that would substantively be construed as “the heart of the work”, even in small amounts, may undermine the fair use argument (see Harper & Row vs. The Nation for a full explanation of the problem with using a 300-400 word passage).
 Additionally, the availability of a digital license for use of the material (through an ebook purchase for example) may undermine the use of small percentages in separately scanned files.
 Using the Library's reserve system to investigate whether a digital license exists is always the best option.

-Following the Poetry Foundation’s Copyright Guide, instructors may use short poems with proper attribution and use portions of long poems where relevant to teaching.
+Following the Poetry Foundation’s Code of Best Practices in Fair Use Poetry, instructors may use short poems with proper attribution and use portions of long poems where relevant to teaching.
 Faculty may not reproduce compilations or commercially available books.

 A photocopy or PDF of a single article from a single volume of a journal will likely fall within fair use.